 sense of freedom."

-Other releases in the Flying Dolphin catalog include Oasis
+Other releases in the Flying Dolphin catalog include A Simple

-original pieces and a reference to John Coltrane, the original
+pieces and a reference to John Coltrane, the original Watts

-Four plus Four (2009) is a studio project with both the US
+plus Four (2009) is a studio project with both the US and

 a Watts original written to showcase both quartets together.